marklogic/mlxprs/client/JSDebugger/README.md

 ## Configuration

-Where it can, query debugging uses the same VS Code settings that are used for running queries (e.g. `marklogic.host`, `marklogic.username`).
+Where it can, query debugging uses the same VS Code settings used for running queries (e.g. `marklogic.host`, `marklogic.username`).
 You'll also need a launch config in your project (under `.vscode/launch.json`) that specifies debug-specific parameters.

 ![Alt](../../images/setting_screenshot.png "Example configs")